alklyn/movies_website/README.md

 title | storyline | poster_image | trailer_youtube

-When you're done editing save the file as CSV  and run the type the commands mentioned above to create and open the new webpage.
+When you're done editing save the file as CSV with the following settings:

+Field delimiter: ,
+Text delimiter: "

+Then type again:

+`python entertainment_center.py`

+to create and open the new webpage.